03npan/ctf-write-ups/umdctf-2022/legacy/README.md

 ## Summary

-Exploit input vulnerability in Python 2.
+Exploit input vulnerability in Python 2 to get the flag.

 ## Detailed Solution